avcoder/unit06-lesson07/slides.md

     flex-wrap: wrap;
   }
   ```
-- Does your navigation still work even if you click the "Back" and "Forward" button?
+- Does navigation still work even if you click the "Back" and "Forward" button?

 ---
 transition: slide-left